-It is the Federal Government's response to deal with the threat to our information technology infrastructure by strengthening the cadre of information assurance professionals who protect it.
-Through this program, the National Science Foundation partnered with Department of Homeland Security issues selected 4-year colleges and universities scholarship grants to attract students to the information assurance field.
+It is the Federal Government's response to deal with the threat to our information technology infrastructure by strengthening the cadre of cybersecurity / information assurance professionals who protect it.
+Through this program, the National Science Foundation partnered with Department of Homeland Security issues selected 4-year colleges and universities scholarship grants to attract students to the cybersecurtiy /information assurance fields.
 The U.S. Office of Personnel Management administers the operational aspects of the program.
-Questions about the program may be addressed to Travis McKone at firstname.lastname@example.org (757-441-3181) OR Kathy Roberson, SFS Program Manager (405-259-8277).
-Both are available by e-mail at email@example.com.
+Questions about the program may be addressed to the SFS Program Office at email@example.com (757-441-3186) OR Kathy Roberson, SFS Program Manager (405-259-8277).
+Both are available by e-mail at firstname.lastname@example.org.

 2. What schools have been issued scholarship grants under the Scholarship For Service (SFS) program?

 You may access a list of contacts and institutions by selecting Participating Institutions on our website's Contacts page.

 3. What are the student eligibility requirements for me to participate?

 The student must meet all of the following: